dayoungin99/study-notes/HTML/HTML.md

 <p>This facility is <strong>restricted to authorized personnel only</strong></p>

 ### 2. em tag
-- Emphasizes the meaning of text by italiczing
+- Indicates emphasis in the text (changes the tone)
 - Form: `<em>Text to be emphasized</em>`
 Example
 ```html